 the request to analyse a bug that had been discovered inside a wooden

-drawer divider of the desk of an ambassador.
+drawer divider in the desk of an ambassador.
 The bug had already been

 analysed by an undisclosed third party, but the findings were inconclusive.

-Although the (redacted) report does not tell us where the bug was found,
+Although the redacted analysis does not tell us where the bug was found,

 it reveals this: